Samsung/tizen-docs/docs/application/native/guides/multimedia/pose-detection.md

 ## Detect human pose

-To detect human pose from an image:
+To detect human pose from an image, follow the steps below:

 1. Create the source and engine configuration handles: